nicolascalo/biomedical_data_pipelines/phage_display_sanger_sequencing/Readme.md

 - R and RStudio (for parametrized R-markdown reporting)
 - DT for interactive tables

-## :girl::boy: Ease of use for users with limited skills in computers use
+## :girl::boy: Ease of use for people uncomfortable with computers

 - "One click" analysis of the results
 - Direct processing of unmodified .fasta raw data files from the sequencing provider